Zoe-life/boldadventures-app/README.md

-his repository contains the source code for BoldAdventures, a web platform designed to connect outdoor enthusiasts with guided biking and hiking adventures.
+This repository contains the source code for BoldAdventures, a web platform designed to connect outdoor enthusiasts with guided biking and hiking adventures.
 The website offers users the opportunity to:

 - Browse curated tours catering to various skill levels and locations.
 - Search for specific trails based on difficulty, location, and desired activity (hiking or biking).